Midwestern United States: The Middle Ground theory

 The theory of the middle ground was introduced in Richard White's seminal work: The Middle Ground: Indians, Empires, and Republics in the Great Lakes Region, 1650–1815 originally published in 1991.
 White defines the middle ground like so:

 White specifically designates "the lands bordering the rivers flowing into the northern Great Lakes and the lands south of the lakes to the Ohio" as the location of the middle ground.
 This includes the modern Midwestern states of Ohio, Indiana, Illinois, Wisconsin, and Michigan as well as parts of Canada.

 The middle ground was formed on the foundations of mutual accommodation and common meanings established between the French and the Indians that then transformed and degraded as both were steadily lost as the French ceded their influence in the region in the aftermath of their defeat in the Seven Years' War and the Louisiana Purchase.

 Major aspects of the middle ground include blended culture, the fur trade, Native alliances with both the French and British, conflicts and treaties with the United States both during the Revolutionary War and after, and its ultimate clearing/erasure throughout the nineteenth century.

 New France

-European settlement of the area began in the 17th century following French exploration of the region and became known as New France.
-The French period began with the exploration of the Saint Lawrence River by Jacques Cartier in 1534 and ending with their cessation of the majority of their holdings in North America to Great Britain in the Treaty of Paris.
+European settlement of the area began in the 17th century following French exploration of the region and became known as New France, including the Illinois Country.
+The French period began with the exploration of the Saint Lawrence River by Jacques Cartier in 1534 and ending with their cessation of the majority of their holdings in North America to the Kingdom of Great Britain in the Treaty of Paris (1763).

-Marquette and Jolliet
+Mapping of the Mississippi River

-In 1673, the Governor of New France sent Jacques Marquette, a Catholic priest and missionary, and Louis Jolliet, a fur trader, to map the way to the Northwest Passage to the Pacific.
+In 1673 the Governor of New France sent Jacques Marquette, a Catholic priest and missionary, and Louis Jolliet, a fur trader, to map the way to the Northwest Passage to the Pacific.
 They traveled through Michigan's upper peninsula to the northern tip of Lake Michigan.
 On canoes, they crossed the massive lake and landed at present-day Green Bay, Wisconsin.
-They entered the Mississippi River on June 17, 1673.
+They entered the Mississippi River on 17 June 1673.

-Marquette and Jolliet soon realized that the Mississippi could not possibly be the Northwest Passage because it flowed south.
-Nevertheless, the journey continued.
-They recorded much of the wildlife they encountered.
-They turned around at the junction of the Mississippi River and Arkansas River and headed back.